 What to Do When You Have Malware

 Now that you know how to find malware on Windows 10, you must take quick action to protect your computer if you’ve observed any warning signs discussed above.
-Ignoring computer infected malware could result in more serious issues.
+Ignoring a computer infected with malware could result in more serious issues.

 Here are some practical ways to get rid of the malware: